lhr-solar/BPS/Docs/source/Software/Tasks.rst

     occured.

 Shared Resources
-    It uses the Fault_Sem4 which is used to block the task from running until something sets it.
+    It uses the ``Fault_Sem4`` which is used to block the task from running until something sets it.

 Timing Requirements
-    First thing that occurs is Contactor shuts off.
-So the amount of time for a context switch.
+    The contactor must be shut off as soon as possible after a fault is detected.

 Yields
     It will yield when waiting for a fault.
-After that it will never yield.
+After a fault is detected, it will never yield.

 Additional Considerations
     Although the BPS goes into fault state when the battery is in danger, it also goes into fault